 Online tool for exploratory survey data analysis adn visualization.
 Project aims to make survey data easy to share online to explore collaboratively, and produces analyses that are accessible and understandable by non-experts.
 Begin analysis by creating/logging into a personal account.
 Tutorials include videos about conducting analyses and text instructions for formatting and publishing datasets in SuAVE.

 Clearinghouse of webinars about statistical methods in social and behavioral science, specialized data collections, technical advice, user advice, and events at the Inter-university Consortium for Political and Social Research.
 (Virginia Tech is a member institution of ICPSR, entitling current members of the university to access data and receive feeddiscounts in some ICPSR training programs.)

 NICHE website is intended to provide a repository of resources and information for faculty from across the disciplines who are seeking to infuse numeracy (also known as quantitative literacy and quantitative reasoning) into their course instruction.
-Includes lengthy annotated directory Internet Resources for Data Analysis.
-(Directory includes links to subscription resources that may not be available to Tech users, or that my require you first to login on the VT library Off-campus Sign-in.)
+Includes lengthy annotated directory, Internet Resources for Data Analysis.
+(Directory includes links to subscription resources that may not be available to Tech users, or that my require you first to search from the VT Libraries site.)

 SOCR provides portable online aids for probability and statistics education, technology based instruction and statistical computing.
 SOCR tools and resources include a repository of interactive applets, computational and graphing tools, instructional and course materials.
 From UCLA.

 ATI is a new approach to connecting readers of qualitative and mixed-methods research to the underlying data, such as those curated by the Qualitative Data Repository at Syracuse University.
 Using ATI empowers social scientists to develop “data supplements” that can be linked directly to digital publications on multiple platforms.
 ATI builds on “active citation,” an earlier approach pioneered by Andrew Moravcsik.